iterating/Anki-Quickkeys/README.md

 Modify the `user_config.json` file to customize the key mappings and other settings.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License

 This project is licensed under the GPL-2.0 License.
 See the LICENSE file for details.

-## Acknowledgements

-- [Anki](https://apps.ankiweb.net/) - The powerful, intelligent flashcard program.

-## Contact

-For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/iterating/ankikeys).